 Exercise reduces blood pressure by decreasing resistance in your arteries so there’s less resistance to blood flow.
 Aerobic exercise causes cells called endothelial cells in the walls of blood vessels to produce more nitric oxide, a gas that causes blood vessels to relax.
 Unfortunately, the effects of nitric oxide are short-lived, but it can be stored in blood vessels and in your heart as nitrite and in the form of chemicals called nitrosothiols where it can again be converted to nitric oxide.
 This not only lowers blood pressure but reduces your risk for heart attacks and stroke.

-How Long Does It Take for Exercise to Lower Your Blood Pressure?
+How Long Does It Take for Exercise to Lower Your High Blood Pressure?

 If you’re a responder, your blood pressure will drop from 5 to 19 points after an exercise session.
 This is the acute response to an exercise that lasts only for a short period of time.
 It can take from 1 to 5 weeks to see a more sustained drop in blood pressure.
 The key is to be consistent with your workouts.